rcc-uchicago/skyway/pcarbo/README.md

-Here are my instructions for running a small test of multithreaded OpenBLAS matrix computations in R. In these instructions, "cnetid" should be replaced by your actual CNET id.
+Here are my instructions for running a small test of multithreaded OpenBLAS matrix computations in R on an AWS node with 8 CPUs ("c5.4xlarge").
+In these instructions, "cnetid" should be replaced by your actual CNET id.

 1. ssh to skyway.rcc.uchicago.edu